Brennall/HFH-SRD/Chapter07.md

 2. Determine the number of merchants and loads of merchandise in the market.

 Once a market is selected, roll on the Merchants column of the Market and Merchant table below to find the number of merchants interested in transactions with the adventurers.
 For each merchant, roll on the Loads of Merchandise column to determine the volume of goods each merchant can handle.
-A “load” is a generic unit – the exact nature of a load varies depending on the merchandise (see the Common Merchandise and Precious Merchandise Tables, below).
+A "load" is a generic unit - the exact nature of a load varies depending on the merchandise (see the Common Merchandise and Precious Merchandise Tables, below).

 ### Market and Merchants